 Deramaxx

 Deramaxx is a pain medication designed to control inflammation and pain associated with osteoarthritis and orthopedic surgery.
-This non-steroidal anti-inflammatory drug (NSAID) comes in various strengths that will be prescribed by your vet according to your dog’s weight.
+This non-steroidal anti-inflammatory drug (NSAID) comes in various strengths that your vet will prescribe according to your dog’s weight.

-It’s crucial to stay in contact with your veterinarian while your dog is taking Deramaxx due to the possibility of side effects or interactions with other medications that your dog may be taking.
+It’s crucial to stay in contact with your veterinarian while your dog takes Deramaxx due to the possible side effects or interactions with other medications that your dog may be taking.
 The average cost of a bottle of 30 25mg Deramaxx pills is $90, and the dosage depends on your dog’s weight and your veterinarian’s recommendation.

 Rimadyl